kdsas/Battle-Creatures/README.md

 # Battle-Creatures
 Capstone Multiplayer Android Game built in Unity3D in C#.
-Link to zip file: https://drive.google.com/file/d/1eCYGiqgAU0nNLV1nvwRjW-gIkOTK5VHi/view?usp=sharing
+Link to zip file: https://drive.google.com/file/d/1-OGo-mhxglMc5T1vb__0usiNDx30gr9H/view?usp=sharing

-Battle Creatures is a multiplayer 2D top-down strategy game where in LAN mode, the player must destroy the opposing player’s entire AI army within ten minutes by shooting ammo.
-In LAN mode, the player can purchase a wisdom potion or gem from the in-game store to power up and the player can only level up if they don't lose any health points at all at their current level, there are 4 levels.
-In both Internet and LAN modes, if the player loses all of their health points, they have to restart the game.
+Battle Creatures is a multiplayer 2D top-down strategy game where in HOST/JOIN mode, whether player one or player two, the game host must shoot first.
+Make sure firewall is turned off on your device before starting gameplay.
+If the player's health is over or equal to 50 during the 3-minute gameplay interval, they will level up.
+In both HOST/JOIN and ONLINE modes, if the player loses all of their health points, they have to restart the game.

 What I Learned:Practical aspects of game development- project costs, development time, and revenue,